Bennett Sisters Mysteries

 It’s the festive season: food, wine, and merriment.
 Champagne, skating, and — drag queens?!

-Merle Bennett is back from France, in New York City for the holidays.
-Her sister Annie is getting engaged and Merle’s sometime French beau flies over for the party.
+Merle Bennett is in New York City for the holidays.
+Her sister Annie is getting engaged and Merle’s sometime French beau, Pascal, flies over for the party.
 But is Pascal in town to visit Merle?
 Does he have another agenda, one that involves wine and the French consulate?
 Is the Strachie dirty laundry from ‘Blackbird Fly’ going to be aired again — only worse?
 And why does Pascal take Merle to see a drag queen who sings in French?

 All this and more in Give Him the Ooh-la-la!

 “Lise McClendon has done it again.
 She keeps you wanting more.
 You fall in love (& hate) with the characters in her books.
 The twists & turns are fresh & new & keep you in suspense.
 I never expect the ending to be as it is.”

 This time the whole family travels to Scotland for oldest sister Annie’s wedding to a handsome Scot.
 They take over his family hunting lodge in the Highlands for a week.
 But is Annie, fourteen years older than her groom and a confirmed bohemian, ready to give up her independence in her middle 50s?
 This is just one of the obstacles to the general happiness in a week with a torrential rainstorm, a recalcitrant housekeeper, a sister who tipples, and another who chases after a sketchy Frenchman.
 Will Merle accept Pascal’s invitation to go back to France with him?
 So many questions, so many sisters.
 How will they sort it all out?
 Find out in “The Things We Said Today,” the fourth Bennett Sisters novel.